mdarora/MohitsBookStore/README.txt

 	-got an error while adding new ares, maybe i should fix prev errr first 0440
 	-fixed err and build succeeded
+0502
+	-got error after running, couldn't figure it out so reverted back to working commit